 Although Portal 2 may not be a 100+ hour epic, it can easily get there should you delve into the Steam Workshop test chambers.
 Boasting years of user-generated content, you’ll have a hard time running out of new ways to experience the joys of Portal 2.

-As the quintessential ‘Dad game’, The Last of Us is often praised for its heartfelt story of a father struggling to live again after the loss of his daughter in the wake of an apocalyptic outbreak.
+As the peak of Sony’s first party lineup, The Last of Us is often praised for its heartfelt story of a father struggling to live again after the loss of his daughter in the aftermath of an apocalyptic outbreak.
 The narrative is undoubtedly the star of the show, with touching scenes of vulnerability balanced with intense moments of brutality, all portrayed by pitch-perfect voice acting and jaw-dropping visuals.

 Rip and tear, baby.

 Taking up the mantle of the Doom Slayer, you must put a stop to hell’s invasion of Earth by cleaving through legions of demons.
-Of course, regular old weapons are fine and dandy, but throughout Doom Eternal’s campaign you’ll come across everything from a sawn-off shotgun with a meat hook that yanks you towards enemies, to a giant laser cannon that will gelatinize everything in its path.
+Of course, regular old weapons are fine and dandy, but throughout Doom Eternal’s campaign, you’ll come across everything from a sawn-off shotgun with a meat hook that yanks you towards enemies, to a giant laser cannon that will gelatinize everything in its path.
 Its campaign is a non-stop action fest and one you shouldn’t miss.

 If you love a challenge, then Dead Cells is a game you’ll want to add to your ever-growing library (or backlog, we don’t judge).